albrow/zoom/README.md

 ```

 Assuming you register both the *Parent and *Child types, Zoom will automatically set up a relation
-for you when you save a Parent with non-nil Children.
+for you when you save a parent with non-nil children.
 Here's an example:

 ``` go
 // create a parent and two children